 Omihi Primary School is a full primary school, for Year 0 to 8.
-A decile 10 school which offers low teacher pupil ratios, a balanced, exciting and innovative curriculum, as well as highly professional staff.
+A decile 10 school which offers low teacher-pupil ratios, a balanced, exciting and innovative curriculum, as well as highly professional staff.

 We ensure that the transition to school is as smooth as possible - promoting communication between the school and parents on how your child is progressing.
 Students engage with and learn about new technologies throughout the curriculum.
-They also have access to a high number of iPads and Chromebooks to enhance their learning.
-Our Year 7-8 students attend Hurunui College for Technology every Friday during terms 2 and 3.
+They also have access to a high number of iPads, Macbooks and Chromebooks to enhance their learning.
+Our Year 7-8 students attend Hurunui College for Technology every Monday in terms 2-4.

 Omihi has a strong focus on continuously improving teaching and learning.
 Professional development is therefore regarded as very important.
 All staff attend courses and consultants and advisory services are employed to assist the school in developing and delivering high quality programmes.